Converts angular columns in an aniframe between degrees ("deg") and

 Details

-displayed and the data are returned unchanged.
+message is shown and the data are returned unchanged (apart from the

 Examples